tldr-pages/tldr/pages/common/fselect.md

 > Find files with SQL-like queries.

-- Find temporary or config files (full path and size):
+- Select full path and size from temporary or config files in a given directory.

 `fselect size, path from /home/user where name = '*.cfg' or name = '*.tmp'`